tiy-atl-js-jan-2017/welcome/Prework/Readme.md

 In order to best prepare you for your time at The Iron Yard, we've put together the following for you to start reviewing.
 This shouldn't take you too long, but you should put all of your focus on it while you are working through it.

 This work _must_ be completed by the Friday before classes start.
+You may email me at `brit@theironyard.com`.

 #### Your Workstation